Hey Snobs, Kelsea & Cole here!

 First and foremost, it is a prominent sign of respect!

-Even if you cannot learn an entirely new language, we believe it is of utmost importance to learn some basic phrases, such as words of greetings and manners, like hello’s and thank you’s.
+Even if you cannot learn an entirely new language, we believe it is of utmost importance of learning keywords some basic phrases, such as words of greetings and manners, like hello’s and thank you’s.
 This will show that you are being polite and respectful.

 For us, we’ve come to realize that the most helpful term to be able to say in another language is, “I’m sorry, I don’t speak ______, do you speak English?”
 This not only shows that you have made an effort to learn the language of the country you’re visiting, but are being upfront and making it clear that you are not fluent at all in their native tongue; so if they by any chance do speak English, it would be much better for you all to predominantly communicate in that language instead.
 Using this term also shows that you are not assuming that the person knows English, as you are politely asking.